shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

 What user gets is response is the stream of views and we can now feed it to the rendering engine.

-Let's address to `Halogen` VDOM engine which is distributed in a [separate package](https://github.com/purescript-halogen/purescript-halogen-vdom).
+Let’s address to `Halogen` VDOM engine which is distributed in a [separate package](https://github.com/purescript-halogen/purescript-halogen-vdom).
 First, we now definitely render to HTML:

 ```haskell
 type HtmlRenderer error action model =
     CoveredUI error action model (Html action)
 ```

-Another confession I have to make: currently, yes, it's the `Html` from the `Spork` library.
+Another confession I have to make: currently, yes, it’s the `Html` from the `Spork` library.
 But since in this article we intentionally decline the techniques behind the libraries like `Spork` for the sake of learning, I had to keep it in secret till the end.
-Also, it is still up to you which output you want to have, _SVG_ or _canvas_ or _text string_ or may be even you will decide to output to terminal using _ASCII_, for all =view=s it works the same!
+Also, it is still up to you which output you want to have, _SVG_ or _canvas_ or _text string_ or may be even you will decide to output to terminal using _ASCII_, for all `view`s it works the same!

-And we're just giving the specific examples.
+And we’re just giving the specific examples.

 This code is a bit more complicated since `VDOM` and `HTML` API are both not as friendly as ours, but still it works like a charm: